neondatabase/neon-vercel-kysely/README.md

 We implement a simple app that generates a JSON listing of the user's nearest 10 UNESCO World Heritage sites via IP geolocation (data copyright © 1992 – 2022 [UNESCO/World Heritage Centre](https://whc.unesco.org/en/syndication/)).

-Note: at the time of writing, WebSockets are not supported in the local Vercel development environment, so `npx vercel dev` is not usable.

 ## How it works

-The kysely package doesn't attempt to import the `pg` package, making it straightforward to use in a serverless environment.
+The kysely package doesn't attempt to import the `pg` package, making it straightforward to use with `@neondatabase/serverless`.

-For kysely-codegen, we generate an ordinary TypeScript `.ts` file that's explicitly included among and imported from the source files, instead of a `.d.ts` declaration file that's tucked away inside `node_modules`.
+For kysely-codegen, we generate an ordinary TypeScript `.ts` file that's explicitly included among and imported from the source files (instead of a `.d.ts` declaration file that's tucked away inside `node_modules`).
 This prevents errors by ensuring the types are included when the Edge Function is built and deployed.
 The types file is at `./kysely-types.ts`.

 ## Deploy

-* Ensure the `psql` client is installed
+* Ensure the `psql` client is installed.

-* Create a Neon database and make a note of the connection string.
+* Create a Neon database and make a note of the connection string from the [Neon console](https://console.neon.tech/).

 * Clone this repo, then: